Conflict-of-interest editing on Wikipedia: Jimmy Wales

 In December 2005, it was found that Wikipedia co-founder Jimmy Wales had edited his own Wikipedia entry.
-According to public logs, he has edited his biography 19 times, as of 9 September 2013, seven times altering information about whether Larry Sanger was a co-founder of Wikipedia.
+As of 9 September 2023, he had seven times altered information about whether Larry Sanger was a co-founder of Wikipedia.
 It was also revealed that Wales had edited the Wikipedia article of his former company, Bomis.
 "Bomis Babes", a section of the Bomis website, had been characterized in the article as "soft-core pornography", but Wales revised this to "adult content section" and deleted mentions of pornography.
 He said he was fixing an error, and did not agree with calling Bomis Babes soft porn.
 Wales conceded that he had made the changes, but maintained that they were technical corrections.

 MyWikiBiz

 In August 2006, Gregory Kohs, a market researcher from Pennsylvania, founded MyWikiBiz, a company offering to write inexpensive Wikipedia entries for businesses.
 In January 2007, Kohs said that in his view Wikipedia's coverage of major corporations was deficient, stating that "It is strange that a minor Pokémon character will get a 1,200-word article, but a Fortune 500 company will get ... maybe 100 words".
 A few days after issuing a press release about his business, Kohs' Wikipedia account was blocked.
 Kohs later recalled a phone call with Jimmy Wales who told him MyWikiBiz was "antithetical" to the mission of the encyclopedia.
 Kohs said it surprised him that PR agencies were discouraged from editing articles: "There are around 130 'Fortune 1,000' companies absent from Wikipedia's pages ...
 How could they not benefit from a little PR help?"